Jaewoo Kim

 Past and future of GEO communication satellite driven by on-orbit servicing.

-An example modular architecture design expressed by a design structure matrix (DSM) with various constraints
+A modular architecture design of front suspension system of automobile expressed by a design structure matrix (DSM) with various constraints